 - 1. Parking permits may not be shared and are not transferable. - 2.
 Parking tags must be displayed on the lower right-side windshield of the vehicle. - 3.
 All vehicles driven to school by students must be parked in the designated parking/space lot unless otherwise directed by Administration.
 Parking is permitted only in spaces provided. - 4.
 Students who park on the school's property not designated for student parking are subject to the Trespass Laws of the State of Pennsylvania and possible disciplinary consequences, which could include the vehicle being towed at the owner's expense. - 5.
-Cars are not to be moved during the day unless permission is obtained from an Administrator. - 6.
+Cars are not to be moved during the school day unless permission is obtained from an Administrator. - 6.
 Students are expected to report to school on time.
 Any student driver who is chronically tardy, absent, or cutting classes may have their driving privilege revoked. - 7.
 Any indication of unsafe, reckless or discourteous driving may result in suspension and/or revocation of driving privileges. - 8.
-Speed limits, as posted and other driving laws of the State of Pennsylvania are in effect.
-NOTE: The speed limit in parking lots and driveways is 10 MPH. - 9.
-Sitting in cars is not permitted during school hours for any reason, especially to smoke.
+Speed limits as posted and other driving laws of the State of Pennsylvania are in effect. - 9.
+Sitting in cars is not permitted during school hours for any reason.
 Students must exit vehicles, lock their vehicles, and enter the building upon arrival at school. - 10.
-The parking lot is off limits to students during the school day. - 11.
-No student is permitted to leave school during school hours unless permission is granted from by the Principal. - 12.
-Student must report lost or stolen permits as soon as possible to the High School office.

-13. Parking off school property, illegally, may result in actions taken by private property owners and/or possible citation or arrest for violation of PA Motor Vehicle Code.
+Student must report lost or stolen permits as soon as possible to School Police. - 11.
+Parking off school property, illegally, may result in actions taken by private property owners and/or possible citation or arrest for violation of PA Motor Vehicle Code.

-Proper use and operation of a motor vehicle is a most serious responsibility.
-Therefore, all rules are expected to be obeyed and will be strictly enforced.
-Any violation of the applicable rules may result in the loss of the privilege of driving to school and possible arrest for violations of the PA Motor Vehicle Code.
+Proper use and operation of a motor vehicle is a serious responsibility.
+Any violation of applicable rules may result in the loss of the parking permit without refund and possible prosecution for violations of the PA Motor Vehicle Code.